Estate planning can be a complex system, especially when you’re planning ahead for your family.

 Most often, the division of an estate among children is equal.
 However, some Virginia child inheritance decisions may require you to advise otherwise in your will.

-- A disabled beneficiary that will need to receive life-long care may be in greater need of a larger (or full) estate share.
+- A disabled beneficiary may need to receive life-long care, and may need a correspondingly large (or full) share of the estate.

 - A prosperous and successful beneficiary may be in lesser need of the inheritance than their less successful counterparts.